mithril-security/Confidential_Computing_Explained/docs/docs/build-your-kms/installation.md

 	The easiest way to get started is to create a virtual machine (**VM**) on Azure, because it has all those requirements.
 The VM that will be used for hardware mode in this tutorial is a **DCsv3 VM** with an **Ubuntu 20.04** OS image.

-	***# [OPHELIE] So two options: 1/ Put the link to Azure setup in our BlindAI documentation (this might not hurt because we send people to our own content).
-2/ Put it here in a '???
-"How to get a free Azure trial"' MkDocs collapsible bloc : https://squidfunk.github.io/mkdocs-material/reference/admonitions/#collapsible-blocks***
+    ???
+"How to get a DCsv3 VM with a free Azure trial" You can check how to deploy a DCsv3 VM from Azure by following the steps till the ssh connection at [https://blindai.mithrilsecurity.io/en/latest/docs/tutorials/core/installation/#deployment-on-azure-dcsv3](https://blindai.mithrilsecurity.io/en/latest/docs/tutorials/core/installation/#deployment-on-azure-dcsv3).

 ## Set-up your mode
 ______________